Chemistry Major Degree Requirements

 PHYS2050-2051 Introductory Physics Laboratory I-II (2 credits)

 The preceding fulfills the Boston College requirements for a B.S. degree in chemistry.
-For this degree to be also certified by the American Chemical Society, two additional chemistry laboratory electives are required, usually CHEM5591-5592, Undergraduate Chemical Research.
+For this degree to be also certified by the American Chemical Society, one year of undergraduate research for credit is required, which is usually fulfilled by taking CHEM5591-5592 Undergraduate Chemical Research..

 Guidelines and advice for Chemistry Majors